Franco28/MotoTool/README.md

 ## Install
 - Start the "MotoTool_v2.0.0.1_Setup.exe"
 - The installer will create a desktop shortcut and in Windows app will create a folder with the tool inside.
-- When the installer ends, will ask you ~~if you want to launch the Tool and~~ if you want to isntall MotoDrivers. **Please if you dont have _MotoDrivers installed_ or you dont know, _dont uncheck the option_ and let the install do it ~~(WARNING: Uncheck Launch Tool!)~~**
+- When the installer ends, will ask you if you want to isntall MotoDrivers. **Please if you don´t have _MotoDrivers installed_ or you don´t know, _dont uncheck the option_ and let the installer do it**
-~~NOTE Setup: if you check the box "Launch MotoTool" the Tool will be executed, but setup wont be closed, so restart the Tool for now~~

 ## How it works
 - The installation will create a "MotoTool" shortcut on desktop